Moroccan villagers mourn after earthquake brings destruction to their rural mountain home

 The bulk of the town's economy depends on agriculture and tourism.
 Time will tell how soon visitors will return to a place that stood for centuries.

 Moulay Brahim is named after a Moroccan Sufi saint who practiced a form of Islam valuing peace, love and tolerance, emphasizing inward meditation to reach a connection with God.
-The town's people speak a combination of Arabic and Tachelhit, the most widely spoken indigenous language.
+The town's people speak a combination of Arabic and Tachelhit, Morocco’s most widely spoken indigenous language.

 Hassan Ait Belhaj, who owns several rental properties in Moulay Brahim, said the buildings weren’t designed for such violent quakes and wondered how long it would take for the area to recover.